 There are many types and brands of 3D scanners, varying from laser to structured light (SLS), handheld and stand-alone.
 This blog describes the procedure of processing scans with a stand-alone, SLS machine, the DAVID SLS-3.
 This literally means that the scanner is set up in a fixed position and does not move during scanning.
 Therefore, the targeted object needs to rotate, enabling the scanner to record every part of the object’s surface.
 This produces multiple scans (pointclouds).
-The software is theoretically able to automatically stitch (‘align’) the separate scans together to a whole, but since archaeological material is so complex, the automatic alignment usually fails and the operator needs to align the scans by his or her self.
+The software is theoretically able to automatically stitch (‘align’) the separate scans together to a whole, due to the morphological complexity of archaeological pottery, specifically sherds, the automatic alignment fails frequently and the operator needs to manually align the scans.
 This process is described in PART I. At the end of PART I, the scans will be fused to a polygon mesh (or just mesh): all the points that make up a scan are connected as to form a net, called a wireframe.
 This collection of vertices, edges and faces describe the shape of the 3D object.
 A vertex is a point, the edge connects those points and a face is the surface enclosed by the edges.

 Finally, it is imperative to document the path that lead to the creation of a workable 3D object, and to record what has been changed compared to the original scan.
 Also choices in decimation algorithms or what to cut away from the scans are important to document.
 PART III is committed to this important process of keeping so called meta- and paradata records.